-Memsource allows for adding TB to a project with the same language but a different locale.
-For example, project DE - EN_US can have assigned TB DE - EN_GB.
-Generally, all languages with the same prefix can be added (en, en_gb, en_uk...).
+Memsource allows you to add a TB to a project with the same language but a different locale.
+For example, a project with the combination DE—EN_US can have a TB assigned with the combination of DE—EN_GB.
+Generally, all languages with the same prefix can be added (EN, EN_GB, EN_UK, and so forth).

-However, for certain languages the code has a different prefix - for example, Norwegian has a code "no" and Norwegian (Bokmål) has code "nb-NO” - these two languages cannot be mixed.
+However, for certain languages, the code has a different prefix.
+For example, Norwegian has the code "NO" and Norwegian (Bokmål) has code "nb-NO”—these two languages cannot be mixed.

 Selecting whether Quality Assurance Is Applied

-A term base will be included into the quality assurance check if the checkbox under the QA column is checked.
+A term base will be included in the Quality Assurance check if the checkbox under the QA column is checked.

 Selecting Term Bases for Projects with Multiple Target Languages

-When selecting TBs for projects with multiple target languages, the user can decide whether to select a TB that matches all the project's target languages or whether to select TBs for just specific target languages.
+When selecting TBs for projects with multiple target languages, the user can decide whether to select a TB that matches all the project's target languages or whether to select TBs for specific target languages only.

-Reference files do not appear in Memsource Desktop Editor or Web Editor.
-Linguists users can download the files in the linguist portal.
+Reference files and notes do not appear in Memsource Editor.
+Linguists users can download the files or see the notes in the linguist portal.

 Project templates make it possible to speed up project creation of repetitive projects and also reduce the risk of human error.
-Any project can be saved as a template through the Save as a button located on the project detail page.
-See the Project template article for more details.
+Any project can be saved as a template through the Save as button located on the Project Detail page.
+See the project template article for more details.